 God bless Pepeson!

+When you were partying, I studied the collective unconscious.
+When you were having premarital sex, I climbed the dominance hierarchy.
+While you wasted your days at the gym in pursuit of vanity, I was tripping balls and writing a dream journal.
 And now that the world is on fire, and the collectivists are at the gate, you have the audacity to come to me for help?

 Any good authors or recommendations in the self-help genre?
 Specifically, I'm looking for things like mental hygiene, organization, gaining ambition or discovering passion, and building routines.
 Anything on overcoming "people pleasing" or on being assertive would be nice also.

-I remember seeing people like that in high school and college, and it always struck me as incredibly inauthentic and intellectually dishonest.
+I don't remember ever having this phase I remember seeing people like that in high school and college, and it always struck me as incredibly inauthentic and intellectually dishonest.
+It's like the ultimate appeal to authority.

 I love the women in these type of pics.
 Wish there were women like this irl